Computers & Tech

 Movies: Office Space, The Big Lebowski, Young Frankenstein, Bull Durham, Parasite, Fargo, The Shining, Raising Arizona, Taxi Driver, Starship Troopers, Léon the Professional, Se7en, Star Wars (Eps.
 4-6)

-TV Shows: Star Trek (TNG, Deep Space Nine, Voyager), The Simpsons, SpongeBob, X-Files, Nathan For You, Home Movies, Trailer Park Boys, The Boondocks, Space Ghost Coast to Coast, Moral Orel, It's Always Sunny in Philadelphia, Smiling Friends, King of the Hill, I Think You Should Leave
+TV Shows: Star Trek (TNG, Deep Space Nine, Voyager), The Simpsons, SpongeBob, X-Files, The Sopranos, Nathan For You, Home Movies, Avatar: The Last Airbender, Trailer Park Boys, On Cinema At The Cinema, Futurama, The Boondocks, Space Ghost Coast to Coast, Moral Orel, It's Always Sunny in Philadelphia, Aqua Teen Hunger Force, Smiling Friends, King of the Hill, I Think You Should Leave

 Videos & Podcasts